Roderick Townsend-Roberts: Career

-Roderick Townsend-Roberts sustained permanent nerve damage to his right arm and shoulder at birth.
-His parents are Jason and Mary Holloway.
-He has four younger siblings, Edell Storey, Jason Holloway, Amaury Holloway, and Farrah Washington.
-He played American football for two years at the Lincoln High School (Stockton, California) and served as the team captain in 2009.
+Townsend-Roberts sustained permanent nerve damage to his right arm and shoulder at birth.
+He played football for two years at Lincoln High School in Stockton, California, and served as the team captain in 2009.
 He has a degree in communications from Boise State University and used to work as an athletics coach at Northern Arizona University.
-He currently lives in Kentucky at the moment with his wife Tynita Butts.
+He currently lives in Kentucky with his wife Tynita Butts.